Le-Gris/minicon2024/slides.md

 <!--
 Sometimes the programs that people infer are incomplete.

-Here the transformation is indicated by a visual instruction in the top right rectangle.

 Notice that there is a light blue shape surrounded by red in the top left square.

+This light blue shape must be pasted in the bottom rectangle

-The light blue squares in the rectangle on the right indicate where to paste the blue shape.
+The light blue squares in the rectangle on the top right indicate where to paste the blue shape.

 --Point with mouse--

-The bottom rectangle indicates the output grid where to paste the shape.

-[click] A few participants on this problem actually omitted that last step.
+[click] But a few participants on this problem actually omitted that last step.
 -->

 ---